Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 Ramen Station: Perfect for a quick, casual meal.
 Here, you can prepare your ramen just the way you like it, with extras such as cheese, sausage, and egg available.
 I recommend the ramen set, which includes a drink and costs around 10,000 won.

-Korean Restaurant: Offering a slightly more traditional dining experience, this spot serves a variety of Korean dishes.
-While not overly formal, it has a cozy, restaurant-like vibe.
+Korean Restaurant: This spot serves Korean dishes in a cozy, casual setting.
 Simply order from the menu and wait for your food.
-Please note that the restaurant typically closes around 8:00 PM.
+The restaurant typically closes around 8:00 PM, so plan accordingly

 Getting Ready to Leave

-Once you’ve finished your relaxing spa experience, head to the shower area for a quick rinse.
+Once you’re done, head back to the shower area for a rinse.

 A rest area near the snack bar on the first floor of Spa Land Busan